I’m Maggie Frank-Hsu, an email strategist and copywriter who works with moms who are entrepreneurs.

 But they had too much anxiety about fluctuating income, and way, way, WAY too much to do.
 They were scheduling in 40 hours worth of work when they only had 15 or 20 actual work hours.
 They were getting up at 4 a.m. to squeeze a few things in before the kids woke up, and staying up late.
 And they had to do this every single month to make a profit.

 Business felt hard and draining, not like a sanctuary, but like yet another demand.

 As I worked with these moms, I saw the solution: email automation and segmentation.
 These are the tools we can use when we want to think bigger about our business.

-Email automation and segmentation changed these women’s lives.
-It sounds crazy, but let me tell you how:
+Email automation and segmentation changed these women’s lives:

 It allowed them to scale their outreach, so that they were reaching 10 to 100 times more potential customers in the same time period

 It allowed them to convert those customers into buyers

 It allowed them to predict their minimum monthly income, so that they COULD chase other marketing “shiny objects”: test riskier outreach and sales strategies, run a launch that might flop, or even take a couple of months off to work on something else entirely. (real examples that past clients have done)